angularexample/mfe-angular-react-nx/README.md

 ### Add the error.log Directory to the .gitignore File

-Use your IDE to add the ```error.log``` directory to the .gitignore file.
+Use your IDE to add the `error.log` directory to the .gitignore file.

-In your IDE, Open a terminal window and ensure the location is the root of the workspace.

-Use the IDE terminal to run all the commands in this project.

 ## Add Nx Packages for Angular and React

+You need the Nx packages for Angular and React.

+Note: The old packages: `@nrwl/angular`, `@nrwl/react` are deprecated.

 ### Add the Nx Package for Angular